kevinbrnett/How-to-Make-a-Successful-Movie/README.md

 In this use case successful will be determined by the difference between revenue generated and the budget for the movie.

 ## Data Sources
--IMDB Non-Commercial Datasets
+- IMDB Non-Commercial Datasets
--The Movie Database
+- The Movie Database

 ## IMDB Data Filtering
 The IMDB data was cleaned and filtered for a specific subset of data, requested by the stakeholder.
 The subset of data we wanted to inlcude was only movies from the years 2000-2022.